 Source: State of the Environment Report Himachal Pradesh.
-State Council for Science, Technology and Environment, Shimla, HP plains.
-The opportunity foregone in view of the larger interest should be taken into account while developing payment system.
+State Council for Science, Technology and Environment, Shimla, HP

 Limitation in developing Orchards The use of pesticides would continue in orchards and would be in more use as the proportion of orchards increase in size since the development of resistant fruit trees takes longer time than in case of annual crops.
-The use of pesticides in mountains would mean their spread to a much larger areas than what happens in the
+The use of pesticides in mountains would mean their spread to a much larger areas than what happens in the plains.